Why should I purchase a consult?

 Expertise

-People seek specialist assistance because they bring unique experience, insight and perspectives that deliver the highest calibre of expertise.
+People seek out specialists because they bring unique experience, insight and perspectives that deliver the highest calibre of expertise.
 That said, busy specialists generally don’t contribute to public forums or discussions outside their professional working environment.

 Engaging a specialist directly allows recipients to leverage invaluable knowledge and insight unavailable elsewhere.
-Many learn the hard way that lesser sources deliver time-and-money-wasting misinformation and nonsense, leading to rabbit holes, disappointing results and disillusionment.
+Many learn the hard way that lesser sources deliver time-and-money-wasting misinformation and nonsense, leading to rabbit holes and disappointing results.

 Get the best advice you can find from Mike, and please, stop quoting forum posts as authorities.
 Only the guys who actually work, live and breathe this stuff really know.